 While the quality of carbohydrates matters, quantity does, too!
 If we have too many simple carbs that our body can’t digest, the body stores that glucose as glycogen.

 Glycogen is stored glucose and found in human and animal organisms, which we store in the liver and muscles.
 This means that we have more fat deposits than carbohydrate reserves.
 After we metabolize our food, fat and muscles disintegrate to produce energy.

 When we eat low-carb diets (with less glucose) like the South Beach Diet, our body burns more glycogen and depletes our fat supplies.
 When we eat more carbohydrates than we can burn, we store more fat.

 While we need carbohydrates, most Americans don’t choose the more nutritious, complex carbs.
 The actual average adult carbohydrate consumption is 40 to 50 percent of caloric intake. but studies have shown a decrease in complex carbs, such as potatoes and whole grains.
 Table sugar (sucrose) consumption continues to increase.
 Today, sugar accounts for about one-third of carbohydrate intake.

 Sucrose sources are everywhere!
 Sweetened beverages, candy, and bakery products all contain sucrose.
 But be on the lookout for “hidden sugar.”
 A tablespoon of Ketchup contains about 4 grams of sugar, and a half cup of pasta sauce has about 10 grams.

 Too Much Sugar Leads to Weight Gain

 The World Health Organization recommends consuming a maximum of 50 grams of sugar per day, preferably only 25 grams.
-So just an eight ounce glass of cola or fruit juice already contains the an entire day’s worth of sugar!
+So just an eight-ounce glass of cola or fruit juice already contains an entire day’s worth of sugar!